fltk/fltk/README.CMake.txt

 The "WIN32 MACOSX_BUNDLE" in the add_executable tells this is a GUI app.
-It is ignored on other platforms and should always be present with FLTK GUI programs for better portability - unless you explicity need to build a "console program", e.g. on Windows.
+It is ignored on other platforms and should always be present with FLTK GUI programs for better portability - unless you explicitly need to build a "console program", e.g. on Windows.

 Once the package is found the CMake variable FLTK_INCLUDE_DIRS is defined